-Four sets of data have been acquired using Jupiter as the target; on each date (2008 May 1 at 15° elevation, May 31 at 30°, June 1 at 16° and Aug 2 at 24°) 3 separate measurements were obtained, using each of the three spectral windows.
+Between 2008 May and 2009 February, a significant number of datasets have been acquired using Jupiter as the target; on each date 3 separate measurements were obtained, using each of the three spectral windows.
+Elevations were generally low (below $25^{\circ}$ ) due to the low declination of Jupiter.
 For a given measurement, the 3 spectral windows on a given antenna agreed typically to within 1%.
-Median efficiencies for the four dates, calculated using (7), are shown in Table 1.
+Median efficiencies for each date, calculated using (7), are shown in Table 1.
+The final row of this table shows the median efficiencies for each antenna.